 Ángela Dub, Paula Esquivias Fernández, Carlos Moreno Martínez.
 Luis Angulo Serrano, Rafael Cano Aceituno, Fernando Prieto Álvarez and Elena Roldán Camas.

 Renderings: J Ramón Guerra.
 Services: Jesús Soto (Alter Technica).
 Landscapers: Jordi Nebot and Teresa Galí (Arquitectura Agronomía).
 BIM: LabBIM arquitectos.

 Profine Group Gmbh, Kömmerling.

 Zero City Project.

 This initiative intends to be pioneer in Zero Energy Buildings design in Spain, anticipating the European regulation where new buildings must be nearly ZEB from 2020.
-In this scenario, a challenge with triple objective is launched: the design of a representative office building, materialized in a zero consumption building of 850-1000m2, at a 'reasonable' cost, specifically a budget of 850,000 euros.
+In this scenario, a challenge with triple objective is launched: the design of a representative office building, materialized in a zero consumption building of 850-1000m2, at a ‘reasonable’ cost.

 To achieve these objectives, the promoter Kömmerling and ‘Zero City Project’ (ZCp) propose a new methodology that combines IPD contract, LEAN construction, and BIM methodology.
 In this new workflow, the promoter, project manager, architect and construction agents collaborate from early design stages to optimize the project from the beginning and minimize future waste of money and time due to poor management and lack of foresight.